StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_agg.md

 +----------------------------------+
 ```

-Example 2: Aggregate values in column `c2` into one bitmap (nulls are ignored).
+Example 2: Aggregate values in column `c2` into one bitmap (NULLs are ignored).

 ```PlainText
 mysql> SELECT BITMAP_TO_STRING(BITMAP_AGG(c2)) FROM t1_test;